Blog

 Difference between a SOP, process and work instruction

-Let’s imagine you own a travel company.
+For example, let’s imagine you own a travel company.
 Your business process is to help people travel.
-Your team looks for the best deals and destinations and offers them to your customers.
+Your team searches for the best deals and destinations, offering them to customers.
+Once the customer makes the payment, the transaction is complete, and additional support is provided throughout the travel period.

 Screenshot of Whale dashboard 2024